 |Receive translated jobs automatically||Optional.
 In the sub-section, select the check box.
 This instructs the Connector to deliver all translated content automatically, as soon as it is ready.|

 - Optional.
-Click Remote Languages Mappings to expand this section.
-You can update the default mapping between each language in Drupal TMGMT and the corresponding Lionbridge Freeway language code.
+In the Remote Languages Mappings section, you can update the default mapping between each language in Drupal TMGMT and the corresponding Lionbridge Freeway language code.

 Each text box in this section has a label with the language name and code of each language set up in the Drupal TMGMT Languages page.
 (To open this page, select Configuration > Regional and language > Languages from the menu.)

-If you want to add another translator to support different Content API credentials or different translator configurations, repeat the steps above.
+If you want to add another provider to support different Content API credentials or different provider configurations, repeat the steps above.